• Home

 Their previous album reviews in the Weekend Australian and several music magazines not only rave about their recordings, but their stage presence has been labelled “more driving and energetic than the less traditional shows seen on main stages of Australian country festivals.”
 (Alex Turnbull, Capital News).

 The band members are never satisfied with their own instruments and continually swap over and change positions on stage – you won’t know where to look or who to watch!
-Each member is their own character to love and you'll see Goat Girl running through the crowd rattling the bones, Goat Boy playing 3 instruments at once - drums with his feet, banjo in hand and harmonica on a brace, and the Giddy Goat dances up a storm (whilst playing fiddle flat out)… but one of their biggest compliments from fans of all ages, is that they love the history lesson woven throughout the show and they all walk away feeling more knowledgeable on music and its’ roots.
+Each member is their own character to love and you'll see Goat Boy playing 3 instruments at once - drums with his feet, banjo in hand and harmonica on a brace, the Goth Goat dances up a storm (whilst playing fiddle flat out) and Bass Goat telling the stories and banging those notes out on the double Bass,,, but one of their biggest compliments from fans of all ages, is that they love the history lesson woven throughout the show and they all walk away feeling more knowledgeable on music and its’ roots.

 A dedicated fan base has seen them voted into first place 3 years running for the Cairns Timeout Awards as “best NQ band” 2012-14, as well as finalists in the Tamworth People’s Choice Awards 2014.
 Another competition landed them on the main stage at the Official Opening Concert for the Tamworth Country Music Festival, which was an awesome way to kick-start 2015 – YEAR OF THE GOAT!